 Once upon a time ago, a tremendous fool was born.
 Time passed, a bit more than a quarter of a century of it, and the fool remained foolish (a reliable tendency among his species).
 Then, by the greatest stroke of dumb luck, on a moonlight hillside overlooking the great blue Pacific Ocean, he experienced what zennists term satori — a great awakening, a robust insight into the absolute nature of reality.

-He was allowed to see, as another group of spiritual adepts — the surfers — call it in their stonkulous lexicon, the whole enchilada.
+He was allowed to see the whole enchilada.
 Every veil was removed, his past and future were seen in naked totality, every imaginable question — millions of them! — was simultaneously asked and instantly answered.
 He was bathed in light, love, and absolute, penetrating understanding, and he knew then that the thing spoken of as enlightenment, realization of the Self, was real and attainable.